 There are no reasonable use guidelines or exemptions for a non-compete agreement in Oklahoma.
 Because Oklahoma non-compete agreements are not legally enforceable, businesses cannot ask employees to sign them as a term of employment.

-On the other hand, there may be other options available for business owners in Oklahoma who want to protect confidential information and prevent it from being shared by current and former employees.
-It may be prudent to reach out to a legal professional to figure out what those other options might be.
+On the other hand, other options may be available for business owners in Oklahoma who want to protect confidential information and prevent it from being shared by current and former employees.
+It may be prudent to reach out to a legal professional to determine the other options.

 - Enforceable when terminated without cause?
 No